IngeniousIdiocy/LocalLLMMailScreener/README.md

 ## Local LLM Mail Screener

-Node.js (ESM) service that polls Gmail, sends each new email to a local OpenAI-compatible LLM, and optionally forwards summarized notifications via Twilio SMS.
+Node.js (ESM) service that polls Gmail, sends each new email to a local OpenAI-compatible LLM, and optionally forwards summarized notifications based on the LLMs assessment of importance via Twilio SMS.
 Includes a lightweight dashboard and JSON status API.

 ---